ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 clickhouse-client -q "INSERT INTO sometable FORMAT CSV" < data_small.csv
 ```

-Note, that we use `[FORMAT CSV](https://clickhouse.com/docs/en/interfaces/formats/#csv)` to let ClickHouse know we’re ingesting CSV formatted data.
-Alternatively, we can load data from a local file using `[FROM INFILE](https://clickhouse.com/docs/en/sql-reference/statements/insert-into/#inserting-data-from-a-file)` clause:
+Note that we use `[FORMAT CSV](https://clickhouse.com/docs/en/interfaces/formats/#csv)` to let ClickHouse know we’re ingesting CSV formatted data.
+Alternatively, we can load data from a local file using the `[FROM INFILE](https://clickhouse.com/docs/en/sql-reference/statements/insert-into/#inserting-data-from-a-file)` clause:

 ```sql